piemonte/PBJVision/README.md

 ## Vision

 Vision is an iOS camera engine that supports touch-to-record video, slow motion video (120 fps for supporting hardware, which is currently only iPhone 5S), and photo capture.
-It is compatible with both iOS 6 and iOS 7 and supports 64-bit.
+It is compatible with both iOS 7 and iOS 8 but also supports 64-bit.
 Pause and resume video capture is also possible without having to use a touch gesture as the sample project provides.

+iOS 6 is supported in versions v0.3.2 and below but may slowly start dropping support future.

-I created this component at [DIY](http://diy.org) as a fun means for young people to author video.
-This same recording interaction was pioneered by [Vine](http://vine.co) and also adopted by [Instagram](http://instagram.com).
+I created this component at [DIY](http://diy.org) as a fun means for kids to author video and share their skills.
+This same recording interaction was pioneered by [Vine](http://vine.co) and also [Instagram](http://instagram.com).

 Please review the [release history](https://github.com/piemonte/PBJVision/releases) for a summary of the latest changes and more information.